 Because of the risks, her doctors admitted her to Prisma Health’s high risk obstetrics department in Columbia.

-When Roberts’ Aunt Becky Kelly visited her on Tuesday afternoon, she says she knew something was wrong.
-Jodie looked panicked, and was having trouble breathing.
+When Roberts’ Aunt Becky Kelly visited her on Tuesday afternoon, she said she knew something was wrong.
+Jodie looked panicked and was having trouble breathing.
 Jodie told her she had been complaining to staff and repeatedly asking for a C-section.
-Kelly says she went to talk to the nurse several times, and was told that Roberts’ doctor wanted her to deliver the baby naturally.
+Kelly says she went to talk to the nurse several times and was told that Roberts’ doctor wanted her to deliver the baby naturally.

 Preeclampsia Statistics